Join me in the fight to create a world without type 1 diabetes!

 JDRF is the largest nongovernmental funder of T1D research and the only global organization with a strategic research plan to fight T1D.
 This science is complex and costly, and every dollar JDRF is able to direct toward research comes from donors like you.

 Please support me and donate to my Walk fundraising campaign.
 Your gift will make a difference for millions of people affected by this devastating, life-threatening disease.
 Won't you please give to JDRF as generously as possible today?

 Thank you for your support!

 It was April of 2013, spring break, when my family and I decided to visit my grandparents in Florida.
-We had such a great time with the beautiful weather and fun activities.
-Nearing the end of our vacation, though, my grandpa (as a doctor) told us that he noticed I was drinking a TON of water, eating lots of food, and getting thinner.
+Nearing the end of our vacation, my grandpa (as a doctor) told us that he noticed I was drinking a lot of water, eating too much food, and getting thinner.
 He also observed how faint and weak I was.
-He thought that I might have Type 1 Diabetes.
+He thought that I might have type 1 diabetes (T1D).
 I had no clue what this meant.

-That night, after flying home from Florida, I was brought to the Children's Hospital.
+That night, after flying home from Florida, I was brought to Children's Hospital.
 They did several different tests, of course including checking my blood glucose (BG) level.
 Lying on the patients table with an IV up my arm, confused on why I was suddenly "sick" in the hospital, a friendly nurse came in to reveal the truth- that I now had T1D.
-She told my parents and me that my BG number was 844 when it was supposed to be in a range of 80-130!
+She told my parents and me that my BG number was 844, when it should have been in a range of 80-120!
 Because of my symptoms, I was told that I had this disease for about 3 months, and would have died without treatment in only 2 years.

-The walk is going to be so much fun!
-I can't wait to see our and all of the other teams join together for this great cause.
-It will be a fun day filled with talking, walking, food, animals, and hopefully sun!
+The walk this year will be so much fun!
+I can't wait to see our team join with others to fight for this great cause.
+It will be a great day filled with walking, a provided lunnch, animals, and hopefully sun!
 Seeing you all there will make me feel so special and know that you really care for me.
-Thanks everyone for the support!!!
+I thank everyone for your support!!!